open/close all folders

 Voiced by: Kinta Futogane

-that siphons the energy from fighters.
+As his name suggests, he is a clone of the true Zero, created to oversee the 2000 tournament and to infiltrate Heidern's organization.
+He killed Heidern's partner Ling and impersonated him in order to obtain the Zero Cannon, a Kill Sat that siphons the energy from fighters.
 He made a clone of Ling in order to hold Heidern off while he challenged K'.
 He lost, and tried to use the Zero Cannon, but Heidern killed the Ling clone, which held the switch to the generator, effectively crippling his plans.
 He was apprehended by Kula and brought before Whip, where he revealed she was a clone.
 Appalled by this, she shot him dead.

-- Authority Equals Asskicking - Another high-ranking member of NESTS.
+- Authority Equals Asskicking: Another high-ranking member of NESTS.

-- Badass Mustache - Maybe.
+- Badass Mustache: Maybe.
 It doesn't help that the creators themselves laugh and joke specifically about the 'stache.

-- Beard of Evil - Actually, just a Mustache of Evil.
+- Beard of Evil: Actually, just a Mustache of Evil.

-- Black Screen of Death - His Anryuuten Hazaki HSDM in 2002: Unlimited Match.
+- Black Screen of Death: His Anryuuten Hazaki HSDM in 2002: Unlimited Match.
 Yes, it's almost exactly like the Shun Goku Satsu.

 - Cloning Blues

-- Clothing Combat - Bears repeating, his cape-longcoat fusion is bladed.
+- Clothing Combat: Bears repeating, his cape-longcoat fusion is bladed.

 - Feet of Clay

-- Gravity Sucks/Gravity Master - Summons a black hole during one of his DMs.
+- Gravity Sucks/Gravity Master: Summons a black hole during one of his DMs.
 Oddly, black hole itself doesn't suck the opponent in, instead pelting them with energy drawn in by its vacuum.

-- Improbable Weapon User - Uses his own cape as a weapon.
+- Improbable Weapon User: Uses his own cape as a weapon.
 Also his Shadow Pin techniques.

-- Master of Disguise - Impersonates Ling, a military commander and close friend of Heidern, and works under the noses of the good guys to further his ambitions.
+- Master of Disguise: After he kills Ling, he uses the Ling persona as a decoy while working under the noses of the good guys to further his ambitions.

-- Power Floats - His run and roll animations involve Zero hovering off the ground, arms crossed.
+- Power Floats: His run and roll animations involve Zero hovering off the ground, arms crossed.